jart/scriptus/docs/design-choices.md

 #Twitter stops duplicate tweets

 This may be a problem if a user wants to send  an identical response to the same script that has been launched twice, e.g. during debugging.
-Responding to listen()s would have to be "unique-ised" using junk after the "//", where as ask() conveniently has the correlation IDs, see above.
+Responding to listen()s would have to be made unique using junk after the "//", where as ask() conveniently has the correlation IDs, see above.
 Solving a problem they weren't intended to.